 The 3/2 Program provides the following benefits and opportunities:

 - No GMAT score is required for admission to the MAcc.
-Admissions takes place after one's second semester in the Shidler College of Business if one has taken two upper-division accounting courses.
+Applications are submitted after one's second semester in the Shidler College of Business if the student has completed two upper-division accounting courses.
 A minimum GPA of 3.4 (accounting or overall) is required for admission.
 (A GMAT score of at least 500 is required for those students whose GPA is less than 3.4 but more than 3.0).

 - Students can take up to 6 credits toward the MAcc while classified as an undergraduate (and therefore pay undergraduate tuition for these courses).